Table of Contents

 Comparison Chart

-For some brands, the price of urethane dumbbells, unlike most other types of weights, is a higher $/lb for lower weights.
-The reason for this is urethane is expensive, and on the smaller weights the urethane itself makes up a larger percentage of the total weight, so the adjust the prices accordingly.
-So we are showing prices for the 50lb size as a sample.
+* For some brands, the price of urethane dumbbells, unlike most other types of weights, is a higher $/lb for lower weights.
+The reason for this is urethane is expensive, and on the smaller weights the urethane itself makes up a larger percentage of the total weight, so they adjust the prices accordingly.
+I have listed prices for the 50lb size to pick an arbitrary weight.
 But some brands just price them all as the same $/lb and call it good.

 The Attributes Explained

-All of them here are decent.
-So if you think about it, 4% means a 100lb dumbbell can be off by up to 4 lbs.
+3% means a 100lb dumbbell can be off by up to 3 lbs.
 In reality, I don’t think that happens.
-I sell dumbbells and plates all the time with weight accuracy guarantees, and I don’t remember the last time I got a complaint that one was out of spec.
+I used to sell dumbbells and plates all the time with weight accuracy guarantees, and I don’t remember getting a complaint that one was out of spec.
 If that happened very often the manufacturers would have to throw a lot away and jack up their costs.

 Handle Style